TritonDataCenter/rfd/rfd/0089/README.md

 Today, that would be one of `sff` and `usb`.

 Various types may have more information in an additional property group of the titled group.
 This group should be named as `%type-port`.
-When we're a bit further along with the USB efforts, we'll come back with a scheme for the `usb-port` property group.
 At this time, there is no plans for an sff specific property group.
+For more information on the USB port definition, see [RFD 147 Project Tiresias:
+USB Topology](../0147).

 ### Transceiver